 Planning Your $100 Hamburger Run

-- Weather: VFR recommended for your first visit to any new airport
+- Weather: VFR recommended for your first visit to any new airport.

-- Wait times: Popular spots get crowded on weekends – consider weekday visits
+- Wait times: Popular spots get crowded on weekends – consider weekday visits.

 RIP: Southern Flyer Diner (Brenham, TX)

-Worth mentioning: The Southern Flyer Diner at Brenham Municipal Airport (11R) in Texas was legendary.
-It won “Best $100 Hamburger” six years in a row and operated from 2002-2020.
-The 1950s-themed diner with waitresses in poodle skirts permanently closed due to COVID-19.
+Worth mentioning: The Southern Flyer Diner at Brenham Municipal Airport was legendary.
+Won Best $100 Hamburger six years running.
+The 1950s-themed diner with waitresses in poodle skirts permanently closed in 2020 due to COVID.
+A replacement opened briefly in 2021 but closed a year later.

 Clear skies and full plates.